cindyzwang/one-codex/README.md

 Some FYIs:
 - `api/taxonomy/<id>/children` is limited to 25 descendants, `api/taxonomy/<id>/parents` is not limited
 - I began to rake db:seed on the ENTIRE data set.
 I let it run all night but then I decided I just wanted to add a couple of the optional features, so I stopped it and worked on the data that it got through.
 What I am turning in uses my own abbreviated files that are just a little bit longer than the provided ones.
-- Normally, I would write tests, but I am scared that opening data files will crash my text editor.
-(I know, I should have done it when I was working on the abbreviated data)

 Things I learned while completing this project:
 - Atom isn't great with large files